Chapter:

 BUTTRESS

-support the prevents a wall from buckling under the stress.
+supports a wall, and prevents it from buckling under the stress.

 ARCADE: